flatironinstitute/CaImAn/README.md

 To see examples of how these methods are used, please consult the demos.
 While the `cnmf` methods can also be called in the old way by passing all the parameters when initializing the `cnmf` object, we recommend using the `params` object.
 Similarly, to run the CaImAn online algorithm it is recommended to pass a `params` object inside the `online_cnmf` object.
 Older scripts should be usable with the latest version of the code except for online analysis where the `cnmf` object will need to be replaced with an `online_cnmf` object.
 The results should be read from `estimates`, i.e., `cnm.estimates.C` as opposed to `cnm.C`.

-## New: Voltage Imaging (June 2019)

-We recently added the code for analyzing voltage imaging data.
-The analysis is based on following objects:

-* `volparams`: An object for setting parameters of voltage imaging.
-It can be set and changed easily and is passed into the algorithms.
-* `MotionCorrect`: An object for motion correction which can be used for both rigid and piece-wise rigid motion correction.
-* `VOLPY`: An object for running the spike detection algorithm and saving results.

-To see examples of how these methods are used, please consult the demo_pipeline_voltage_imaging.py in demos.
 ## Installation for calcium imaging data analysis

 ### Installation Changes